Nice3point/RevitBenchmark/Readme.md

 You can run your benchmarks with a simple configuration.
 BenchmarkDotNet uses the `Release` configuration by default to run, which will cause a failure when running benchmarks for Revit, where API multi-versioning is required.
-In this case, use the `WithCurrentConfiguration()` extension for the `Job`, which will run the benchmark for your active project configuration.
+In this case, use the `WithCurrentConfiguration()` extension for the `Job`, which will run the benchmark for your selected solution configuration.

 ```csharp
 using BenchmarkDotNet.Configs;